micuat/CodingChallenges-Alt/README.md

 1. Chrome Extension with p5.js Sketch: skipping chrome extensions
 1. Word Definition Extension: skipping chrome extensions
 1. The Game of Life: none
+1. Bees and Bombs:
+    * Processing version doesn't have `normalMaterial`

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version